bugbiteme/EX280-study/Manage-authentication-and-authorization.md

 ## Tasks
 ### Configure the cluster to use and HTPasswd identity provider
 - create user accounts for: `admin`, `leader`, `developer` and `qa-engineer`
+- Create a secret called `cluster-users-secret` using the htpasswd credentails
-- create and identiy provider called `cluster-users`
+- create an identiy provider called `cluster-users` that reads the `cluster-users-secret` secret

 ### Account permissions
 - `admin` should be able to modify the cluster